-There are many different ways to store and manage inventory for internal or external distribution.
-Some of these methods, such as static shelving, are relatively low-tech.
-Others are more sophisticated, involving integrated computer applications and sometimes, robotics.
+There are various approaches to storing and managing inventory for both internal and external distribution.
+Some methods, like static shelving, use straightforward, low-tech setups.
+Other methods are more advanced, often involving integrated computer systems and, in some cases, robotics.

-This second group includes a variety of automated storage solutions—not only horizontal carousels, but also vertical carousels, vertical lift modules (VLMs), ASRS or shuttle systems, and grid systems.
+This second group features a range of automated storage solutions, including horizontal carousels, vertical carousels, vertical lift modules (VLMs), ASRS or shuttle systems, and grid systems.

 Alternatives To Horizontal Carousels